IBM/cloud-native-starter/workshop-one-service/0-create-kubernetes-cluster.md

 #### Step 7: Now you will be forwarded to your cluster on IBM Cloud and you can verify the status of the creation of your cluster

-The creation of the custer takes up to 20 min.
+The creation of the cluster takes up to 20 min.

 ![create Kubernetes service](images/ibmcloud-create-kubernetes-3.png)